core-wg/href/draft-ietf-core-href.md

 constraining URIs to a simplified subset and representing their components in [Concise Binary Object Representation (CBOR)](#STD94) instead of a sequence of characters.
+Analogously, *CRI references* are to CRIs what URI references are to URIs.

-This allows typical operations on URI references such as parsing, comparison, and reference resolution (including all corner cases) to be implemented in a comparatively small amount of code and to be less prone to bugs and interoperability issues.
+CRIs and CRI references allow typical operations on URIs and URI references such as parsing, comparison, and reference resolution (including all corner cases) to be implemented in a comparatively small amount of code and to be less prone to bugs and interoperability issues.